DIY Outdoor Kitchen

 This post contains affiliate links.
 Read full disclosure here.

-The year of the deck project is what I like to call 2020.
+The deck project was a long time coming.
 Fortunately for us we ordered the lumber for our deck rebuild before the prices went out of control.
-The deck was the bulk of the build.
-The kitchen part not as much.
+The deck was the bulk of the back breaking build.

-Because I get the most questions about our outdoor kitchen anytime I share on my Instagram, I wanted to show you how we built it.
+Because I receive lots of questions about our outdoor kitchen anytime I share on my Instagram, I wanted to show you how we built it.

 I will be sharing our thought process on the design, which is very important.